CreatiqueMedia/ancient-history-trivia-pwa/README.md

 # Best Practices & Maintenance

-- All automation scripts are in `scripts/` and documented
+- Content is managed through Stripe + Firebase integration
-- Use versioned filenames for bundles to enable rollback and auditing
+- Use the comprehensive documentation in `docs/COMPREHENSIVE_PROJECT_DOCUMENTATION.md`
-- Keep Supabase credentials secure (never commit to source control)
+- Keep Firebase and Stripe credentials secure (never commit to source control)
 - Run Lighthouse audits before each release
 - Regularly update dependencies and test on all target platforms